 Students who wish to participate in sports must maintain a Grade of A through C in all subjects.
-At any time a student falls behind in their studies, the Coach/AD/Principal reserves the right to have the student miss a game(s) or practice(s) to get back on track academically.
+At any time a student falls behind in their studies (receives an "NI" Needs Improvement or "U" Unsatisfactory), the Coach/AD/Principal reserves the right to have the student miss a game(s) or practice(s) to get back on track academically.